ambiennt/vt-releases/DOCUMENTATION_LITE.md

 - Type: `bool`
 - Allowed values: {`true`, `false`}
 - Disables the hardcoded `Control` + `B` hotkey to toggle the vanilla `Text To Speech For Chat` setting.

 ---

-#### `disable_cobweb_waterlogging`
-- Type: `bool`
-- Allowed values: {`true`, `false`}
-- Prevents water buckets from waterlogging cobwebs client-side.
-'Waterlogging' refers to placing a water source block inside another block.
-This feature is useful when the intended action is to break a cobweb with water, since a waterlogged cobweb remains intact.
-It also avoids server/client desyncs on servers such as CubeCraft, where cobweb waterlogging transactions are rejected and cause incorrect bucket state or ghost water blocks.

----

-#### `disable_flying_inventory_item_anim`

-- Type: `bool`
-- Allowed values: {`true`, `false`}
-- Disables the 'flying item' animation when item stacks are moved between container slots, such as when shift-clicking an item stack or using an inventory hotkey.
-This is a strictly visual change and does not affect how or when the item stack is moved.

----